awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 }
 ```

-If you prefer, you can specify particular external users and roles in the key policy instead of giving permission to the external account\.
+Instead of giving permission to the external account, you can specify particular external users and roles in the key policy \.
 However, those users and roles cannot use the CMK until IAM administrators in the external account attach the proper IAM policies to their identities\.
 The IAM policies can give permission to all or a subset of the external users and roles that are specified in the key policy\.
 And they can allow all or a subset of the actions specified in the key policy\.

 Specifying identities in a key policy restricts the permissions that IAM administrators in the external account can provide\.
 However, it makes policy management with two accounts more complex\.
 For example, assume that you need to add a user or role\.
 You must add that identity to the key policy in the account that owns the CMK and create IAM policies in the identity's account\.